Cirrus Transition Training

 Under FAA rules a Flight Review has to be accomplished every 24 calendar months (FAR 61.56).
 A flight review is not an exam, but rather an opportunity to learn.
 Together we can accomplish this Flight Review and make it a worthwhile experience.

 Obtaining a Private Pilot Licence (PPL) can be a very rewarding accomplishment.
 Flying all by yourself, taking friends and family, using an airplane instead of a car when going on a trip for either fun or business.

-Cirrus Instruction Europe provides training for the FAA PPL on Cirrus aircraft.
-Using a a syllabus developed by Cirrus Instruction Europe, we will take you from your first flight all the way to the passing of the FAA flight test in a short period of time.
+Cirrus Instruction Europe provides training for the FAA and EASA PPL on Cirrus aircraft.
+Using a a syllabus developed by Cirrus Instruction Europe, we will take you from your first flight all the way to the passing of the FAA or EASA flight test in a short period of time.
 If you own a Cirrus airplane, we can use that; otherwise we can use one of our Cirrus airplanes.

 Cirrus Instruction Europe facilitates PPL training courses, taking advantage of a duly tested and approved Syllabus helping you to obtain the FAA license.
 This goal can be achieved quicker than you might have thought.
 Training can be done on your own Cirrus or one of our Cirrus airplanes.